LueKely/Vanity-Way/README.md

 # ITEC FINALS: STATIC WEBSITE
 - This is my finals for my course in ITEC.
+- This is also my first major project that i have done.
 - I used **html and css and vanilla** js for this project

 # RESOURCES